LLipter/interview/network/tcp-state.md

-# TCP state transition diagram
+# TCP State Transition Diagram

 A TCP connection progresses through a series of states during its lifetime.
 The following diagram illustrates the possible states for a TCP connection and how the states transition based on various events from either the network or from the local TCP sockets application.